knrn64/thesnakesecret/README.md

 Thanks you @btshft for advice and helping me make the random fruit feature.

-Thanks to Liza, Sasha, Pasha, Polina, and Marina for being the first testers, your feedback and supporting me.
+Thanks to @btshft, Liza, Sasha, Pasha, Polina, and Marina for being the first testers, your feedback and supporting me.

 🤍